okanduzyel/LogClient/README.md

 - While the program is running, it will generate a new log file named with the student number, day, month, and year.

-Feel free to adjust the instructions based on the specific details of your program and directory structure.

 2. **For Linux**

 3. **For Windows**